scikit-learn/blog/_posts/2024-08-15-emily-internship.md

 China has the second largest user group of scikit-learn according to documentation web analytics.
 As a community, we believe that we can be more inclusive to ease Chinese contribution and do what is necessary to onboard more Chinese contributors.
 Therefore, I need to find out who and where scikit-learn is being used, if there are other platforms (outside of GitHub) that development is happening, because GitHub tends to be very slow in China, and establish scikit-learn’s official presence in the Chinese community.

 It was my first time being in this type of role, so it was lots of exploring, reaching out to representatives of the Chinese chapter at different companies/communities, translation work, and learning how the business side of Chinese social media works.
 After these three months, a network has been established between scikit-learn and various Chinese entities, including companies with open source projects, open source communities, and data science training and certification programs.
-I will be representing scikit-learn at [KubeCon + CloudNativeCon + AI_Dev](https://events.linuxfoundation.org/kubecon-cloudnativecon-open-source-summit-ai-dev-china/) in Hong Kong, where I will be meeting with some of the Chinese network in-person, establishing new connections, and looking for more collaboration opportunities.
+I also represented scikit-learn at [KubeCon + CloudNativeCon + AI_Dev](https://events.linuxfoundation.org/kubecon-cloudnativecon-open-source-summit-ai-dev-china/) in Hong Kong, where I met up with some of the Chinese network in-person, established new connections, and discussed more collaboration opportunities.

 ## Interacting with my mentors and co-workers